 All new students must provide their immunization health history.
 Please note that only the official UF form provided on the website will be accepted.
 Have your health provider fill out the form and submit by the following:

-UF Student Health Care Center
+or Mail: UF Student Health Care Center

 Health Compliance, PO Box 117500